12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 English title: Of Love and Other Demons

-The protagonist is in a desperate situation, dying in her bed while she clings to some hope that would relieve her of her situation.
+The story features a girl in 18th-century America who’s bitten by a dog and ends up with rabies.
+She’s dying in her bed, desperately clinging to some hope that would relieve her of her situation.

 The author forces us to face our own mortality, the most important and basic element of life, and asks us to consider religion in the face of this inescapable truth.